 - Focal plane phase-detection AF

 Yes, we are thinking the same thing.
-From what it does, it seems that this adapter was designed to help people transit from DSLR to mirrorless smoothly, which implies how much sony was pushing it mirrorless forward.
+From what it does, it seems that this adapter was designed to help people transition from DSLR to mirrorless smoothly, which implies how much Sony was pushing it mirrorless forward.